tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-3/README.md

 - Make sure you have `-fsanitize=address` in both your `CXX_FLAGS` and `LD_FLAGS` in your Makefile
+    - Updated Makefile
 - What do `-fsanitize=address`, `CXX_FLAGS` and `LD_FLAGS` mean?
+  - `-fsanitize=address`= When we compile and link our program with this flag, it inserts extra code to check memory accesses at runtime and reports errors if something goes wrong.
+  - `CXX_FLAGS` = This is a variable that stores options passed to the C++ compiler for eg. -g,-O2
+  - `LD_FLAGS` = This is a variable that stores options passed to the linker.
+The linker combines compiled object files into the final executable.

 - With the new tool of the Compiler Explorer, and keeping in mind what you have learned about how to use debug mode
 - What happens when you look at a `std::string` using the above methods?
+  - When I look at a std::string, I can’t see the full text directly in the debugger.he string object holds a pointer to the text, plus size and capacity fields.
+For small strings, the text is stored inside the string itself; for bigger ones, it’s stored on the heap.
 - Where is the text in your `std::string`?
+  - When I look online sources and read, I saw that for std::string, the actual text isn’t always stored in the same place.
+For short strings, the text is kept right inside the string object itself, so it’s faster and uses less memory.
+But if the string is longer, the text gets stored somewhere else in the  the heap, and the string just keeps a pointer to where that text lives.
 - What is `std::optional`?
+  - This gives options like it makes us handle the “no value” case explicitly, which helps avoid bugs related to null pointers or uninitialized values.
 - How do you find out the memory layout of a `std::optional`?
+  -  Debug view and Compiler explorer
 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers
 - Which pointer types are the most important to know about?
+  - std::unique_ptr<T> , T* , std::shared_ptr<T> , T**
 - Which smart pointer should you use by default if you can?
+  - std::unique_ptr<T>
 - Does changing your optimization level in `CXXFLAGS` from `-O0` to `-O3` have any impact on the answers to any of the above questions?
+    - It would help in performance since `O3` is aggressive but wont change anything in correctness of program

 ## More Thinking About Performance

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - I think the newer code might run a bit slower.
+It’s creating a new string each time, which takes extra time and memory, and then that string has to be cleaned up afterward.
+And there’s an extra function call, which adds a little more overhead especially if this part of the code runs often.
+All of this can hurt performance.

 ### Bonus: Do Not Watch Now